 Founded in 2000 by a group of young people after their friend was murdered by another youth, Cauce Ciudadano A.C. seeks to train young people to become agents of social change to prevent, treat, mitigate and repair the damage caused by violence and organized crime.
 Since its founding, Cauce has worked in 62 municipalities in 22 Mexican states.
-The organization has four main focus areas: the design, management, implementation and evaluation of recreational and educational workshops aimed at developing life skills; work with people living in areas with high crime rates; the development of training processes and spaces that allow young people to acquire job skills and psychosocial skills to improve their quality of life; and implementing processes to influence public policy.
-In 2013, Cauce received a Recognition of Excellence from the Inter-American Development Bank (IDB) for the Juscelino Kubitschek Award, and in 2014, received Honourable Mention in the World Bank’s Regional Contest on Initiatives to Promote Gender Equality in Latin America and the Caribbean for its “Equity: respect is the way to go” program, which seeks to decrease gender-based violence by encouraging young people to question the values and practices that lead to such violence
+The organization has four focus areas: recreational and educational workshops to develop life skills among youth; crime prevention among young people living in areas with high crime rates; training processes that allow young people to acquire job skills and psychosocial skills to improve their quality of life; and influencing public policy related to youth rights.
+Cauce’s program model, which seeks to decrease gender-based violence by encouraging young people to question the values and practices that lead to such violence, received a Recognition of Excellence from the Inter-American Development Bank (IDB) for the Juscelino Kubitschek Award (2013) and Honorable Mention in the World Bank’s Regional Contest on Initiatives to Promote Gender Equality in Latin America and the Caribbean (2014).

-EMpower’s 1st grant to Cauce Ciudadano A.C. supports training in gender equality and the prevention of gender-based violence for secondary students and adults in 15 of the most violent schools in Tlaxcala, Mexico.
+EMpower’s 2nd grant to Cauce Ciudadano A.C. would support training in gender equality, sexual and reproductive health, and the prevention of gender-based violence for 1,600 secondary students and 240 adults in eight schools.

 Primary Location: Tlaxcala